Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/Python/Welcome.rst

 Unzip it and you will get a folder containing tutorials and related files.
 Please start with this PDF tutorial.

-:red:`!` Unzip the ZIP file instead of opening the file in the ZIP file directly.
+:combo:`red font-bolder:!` Unzip the ZIP file instead of opening the file in the ZIP file directly.

-:red:`!` Do not move, delete or rename files in the folder just unzipped.
+:combo:`red font-bolder:!` Do not move, delete or rename files in the folder just unzipped.

 Get Support
 *************************************